tomwhartung/always_learning_python/5-flask_test_drive/README.md

 These options seem to work ok, and the -h option makes it the site available from other hosts - good to know!

+## Conclusion - NOT

+We have not yet accomplished the goal we set out to accomplish, but I want to leave this directory as-is for now.

+## To Be Continued

+For more experiments and their results, see directory ../6-flask_templates_exp .